-GoldenBiotech reports positive data from relapsed acute myeloid leukaemia trial
+GoldenBiotech reports positive data from acute myeloid leukaemia drug trial

-Taiwanese biopharma company Golden Biotechnology has reported that data from its Phase IIa clinical study conducted in Russia showed its new drug Antroquinonol (Hocena) outperformed the other listing drugs for treating relapsed AML (acute myeloid leukaemia) patients.
+Taiwanese biopharma company Golden Biotechnology has reported that data from its Phase IIa clinical study conducted in Russia showed its new drug Antroquinonol (Hocena) outperformed the other listing drugs for treating relapsed acute myeloid leukaemia (AML) patients.

 The outcome measures showed higher remission rates and survival rates assuring fewer patients will need blood transfusions.

-The open-label, non-randomised, Phase 2a trial analysed the efficacy and safety/tolerability profiles of Antroquinonol as monotherapy in relapsed AML patients or at initial diagnosis when no intensive treatment is possible.
+The open-label, non-randomised, Phase IIa trial analysed the efficacy and safety/tolerability profiles of Antroquinonol as monotherapy in relapsed AML patients or at initial diagnosis when no intensive treatment is possible.

 Patients took oral doses of 200mg twice a day at home.